ascopes/protobuf-maven-plugin/CONTRIBUTING.md

 If you need to add a new user-facing feature (i.e. something that is accessible via the interface used in a `pom.xml` when using this plugin), you should bump the minor version of this plugin.

+> [!NOTE]
-If you are making a breaking API change, you need to bump the major version.
+> If you are making a breaking API change, you need to bump the major version.

 I'll advise about this during PR reviews as needed, but you can use the `scripts/bump-versions.sh` script to do this for you.
 It will not change anything if the versions are already set up correctly.